Skip to main content

 The Google Stitch home page showing a sample prompt highlighting prompt options like app type, design system, and model.

 1. In Google Stitch, write a prompt that describes the app you want to build.
-For exmple: Build a meal planning web app with a vibrant, colorful, and playful theme.
+For example: Build a meal planning web app with a vibrant, colorful, and playful theme.
 Include a meal selection page, a shopping list, and a weekly schedule.

 2. Select the app type (mobile app or website).